The Power of the Lever | Simple Machines Series Part 1 of 7

 • Wheelbarrows — the handles let you lift heavy loads more easily.

-• Brooms — yes, even sweeping the floor uses lever action.
+• Brooms — sweeping the floor uses lever action.

 👉 Once you start looking, you’ll see levers everywhere!